cslarsen/csl.name/source/_posts/2017-11-16-python-compiler.md

     2 2 * 3 3 * -

 Moving from left to right, we push 2 on the stack, then another 2.
-The `*` pops them both off the stack and pushes the their product 4.
+For the `*` operation we pop them both off and push their product 4.
 Push 3 and 3, pop them off and push their product 9.
 The stack will now contain 9 on the top and 4 at the bottom.
 For the final subtraction, we pop them off, perform the subtraction and push the result -5 on the stack.